cbergmeir/cc2425/session4/README.md

     # Environment variables for startup script
     # container will use these variables
-    # to start the container with these define variables.
+    # to start the container with these defined variables.
     environment:
       - "MYSQL_ROOT_PASSWORD=root"
       - "MYSQL_USER=testuser"